 Freedom, man’s ability of movement in natural, human, social and spiritual dimensions is a basic and

 universal requirement of human activities.
 Every movement in any environment requires freedom.
-It is a
+It is

 b1,1) Submission leads to physical enslavement, mental stupor and often extinction.